Coin-Sack/Coin_Sack_Telegram_Bot/replies/commands.md

 /twitter - get a link to the Coin Sack Twitter
 /github - get a link to the Coin Sack GitHub

-/contract - view the CS token on the BSC Mainnet
+/contract - view the CS smart contract on the BSC Mainnet

 /commands - view a list of my commands
 /issue - submit a feature request or bug report for my development